nickeldan/scrutiny/README.md

 If `timeout` is positive, then the test will fail if not completed within that many seconds.

-At the moment, the only valid value for `flags` other than `0` is `SCR_FLAG_XFAIL`.
+At the moment, the only valid value for `flags` other than `0` is `SCR_TEST_FLAG_XFAIL`.
 If this value is passed, then success/failure will be inverted.
 That is, the test will be expected to fail and a failure will be counted if the test passes.

 Global/group context
 --------------------